Last updated: 25 May 2020

 If your vehicle is affected, you can still get the airbags replaced at no cost by the vehicle manufacturer.
 We urge you to contact the manufacturer now, before Alpha airbags cause you to fail a WoF.

-The compulsory recall for Alpha type Takata airbags has been ordered by the Minister of Commerce & Consumer Affairs, Hon Kris Faafoi.
-For more information about this recall, see the government's recalls website(external link).
+The compulsory recall for Alpha type Takata airbags was ordered by the Minister of Commerce and Consumer Affairs, Hon Kris Faafoi.
+For more information about this recall, see the Government’s recalls website.